spaghettikoder/tech_comm/essay_review_2.md

 The author provided an essay about traveling and explained the stages of development that traveling has gone through.
 In addition, the author mentioned some potential challenges travelers could face and provided tips to improve their experiences.
 Overall, the essay was descriptive and discussed traveling from various perspectives and its effects on people from many aspects for both individuals and communities and stated many valid arguments.
 The essay explained how some global events affected traveling (such as the COVID-19 pandemic), and highlighted as well how the advancements in technologies (such as health passports, mobile check-ins, and contactless payments) have reshaped the way we travel.

-Nevertheless, here are some issues that were identified:
+Nevertheless, some issues were identified:

 ### Absence of Subtitles
 The essay misses subheadings for paragraphs, which would add more clarity to the essay and keep the reader on track with the   sequence of the author's thoughts.